sridhar-5/Google-clone/README.md

 # Google-clone

-This project is a google clone created by me as part of the odin project.
+This Project is firstly the a clone of the Google home page made for 'The Odin Project'.
+Later i turned this into 'Let me Google that for you'.

+Project idea Credits: @radiantly

+Special thanks for @radiantly again for being extremely helpful.